-Every single Canadian who wants to travel internationally right away now has the option to do so: if you return starting July 6th, you can avoid the 14-day quarantine.
-You have to be fully vaccinated, but thankfully there’s a simple way to do that if your forced travel break has been long enough.
+Every single Canadian who wants to travel internationally now has the option to do so with no quarantine at all upon return.
+Since July 5th, you can avoid the 14-day quarantine… if you are fully vaccinated… but thankfully there’s a simple way to do that if you feel your forced travel break has been long enough.

 As Flytrippers told you recently, Canada is finally loosening its travel restrictions, as recommended by a thorough report from the government’s own scientific experts many weeks ago.

 (Although the experts recommended removing many more restrictions, and the government keeps saying they follow the science…)

 But it’s better than nothing, for sure.
 And now the new rules are in effect.

 Here are all the details… and most importantly how you can travel right away in case you are tempted by a summer escape to one of the 134 countries/territories Canadians can travel to already—no matter your current vaccination status.

 Keep in mind that many other restrictions will be lifted and modified in the coming weeks, as the government itself said.
 In other words, the restrictions should be loosened even more as summer progresses.